ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    be enabled.
 If ``ENABLE_PMF`` is set, the residency statistics are tracked in software.

-- ``ENABLE_RME``: Numeric value to enable support for the ARMv9 Realm Management Extension.
-This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
-Default value is 0.
-This is currently an experimental feature.

 -  ``ENABLE_RUNTIME_INSTRUMENTATION``: Boolean option to enable runtime instrumentation which injects timestamp collection points into TF-A to allow runtime performance to be measured.
 Currently, only PSCI is instrumented.
 Enabling this option enables the ``ENABLE_PMF`` build option as well.
-Default is 0.

--  ``ENABLE_SME_FOR_NS``: Numeric value to enable Scalable Matrix Extension (SME), SVE, and FPU/SIMD for the non-secure world only.
-These features share registers so are enabled together.
-Using this option without ENABLE_SME_FOR_SWD=1 will cause SME, SVE, and FPU/SIMD instructions in secure world to trap to EL3.
-Requires ``ENABLE_SVE_FOR_NS`` to be set as SME is a superset of SVE.
-SME is an optional architectural feature for AArch64 and TF-A support is experimental.
-At this time, this build option cannot be used on systems that have SPD=spmd/SPM_MM and atempting to build with this option will fail.
-This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
-Default is 0.

--  ``ENABLE_SME2_FOR_NS``: Numeric value to enable Scalable Matrix Extension version 2 (SME2) for the non-secure world only.
-SME2 is an optional architectural feature for AArch64 and TF-A support is experimental.
-   This should be set along with ENABLE_SME_FOR_NS=1, if not, the default SME accesses will still be trapped.
-This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
-Default is 0.

--  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world.
-Used along with SVE and FPU/SIMD.
-   ENABLE_SME_FOR_NS and ENABLE_SVE_FOR_SWD must also be set to use this.
-   This is experimental.
 Default is 0.

 -  ``ENABLE_SPE_FOR_NS`` : Numeric value to enable Statistical Profiling
    extensions.
 This is an optional architectural feature for AArch64.